TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 There are 3 different modes that can be set.

 * **Default** This is Jeeves default setting.
-It displays Raid progression, M+ score, achievement points, character stats, boss kills, best M+ dungeon, current PvP ranking and sim string.
+It displays Raid progression, M+ score, achievement points, character stats, boss kills, best M+ dungeon, current PvP ranking, and simulation string.
-* **Raider** Shows current raid progression, equipped and bag item levels, artifact traits, gems socketed, enchants, M+ score, best M+ dungeon, and what legendries they have equipped.
+* **Raider** Shows current raid progression, equipped and bag item levels, artifact traits, gems socketed, enchants, M+ score, best M+ dungeon, and what legendaries they have equipped.
-* **MythicPlus** Shows M+ score, raid progression, best M+ dungeon weekly and season, tertiary stats, artifact traits, and what legendries they have equipped.
+* **MythicPlus** Shows M+ score, raid progression, best M+ dungeon weekly and season, tertiary stats, artifact traits, and what legendaries they have equipped.

 **Examples**